axonops/documentation/docs/installation/axon-server/metricsdatabase.md

     ...
 ```

-By default, axonserver will automatically creates the necessary keyspace and tables.
+By default, the AxonOps server automatically creates the necessary keyspace and tables.
 You can override this behavior by specifying the following field in **axon-server.yml**:
 ``` bash
 cql_autocreate_tables : false